senior-design-21-22/gama/README.md

 Code Performance and Testing: All code runs perfectly.
 Successfully tested on Windows, Linux, and macOS machines.
 ## Sprint 5 Code Documentation:
+- Added five main files to the master branch:
+  - cs4150.ipynb
+        - This page is our page for CS 4150 - Data Science.
+Purpose - Provide more information for students about CS 4150 course.
+  - cs4250.ipynb
+        - This page is our page for CS 4250 - Graphics.
+Purpose - Provide more information for students about CS 4250 course.
+  - cs4620.ipynb
+        - This page is our page for CS 4620 - Databases.
+Purpose - Provide more information for students about CS 4620 course.
+  - cs4800.ipynb
+        - This page is our page for CS 4800 - Artificial Intelligence.
+Purpose - Provide more information for students about CS 4800 course.
+  - ee4683.ipynb
+        - This page is our page for EE 4683 - Computer Architecture.
+Purpose - Provide more information for students about EE 4683 course.
+- Successfully deployed our project with Binder
+    - Made GitHub repository public with permission from our client, Dr. Mourning and Professor Abukamail
+    - Provided link to Binder deployment at the top of this README file.
+    - Automatically opens our JupyterLab project in a new tab on your web browser
+    - Thoroughly tested on macOS, Windows, and Linux machines with no bugs
+- Completed a UI cleanup of all previous files with some suggestions made by our client.

+Bug Report: All code in master branch (and all branches) is bug free.

+Code Performance and Testing: All code runs perfectly.
+Successfully tested on Windows, Linux, and macOS machines.